Towards Generalizable Reasoning: Group Causal Counterfactual Policy Optimization for LLM Reasoning: Introduction

 Based on the above analyses, we propose Group Causal Counterfactual Policy Optimization (G$C^2$PO) for LLM reasoning.
 The core idea is proposing an episodic causal counterfactual reward that satisfies the above principles to explicitly evaluates the reasoning process.
 This reward consists of a stability term to measure causal invariance under perturbation and an expressiveness term to penalize uninformative representations using the optimal decay rate.
-G$C^2$PO operates in three integrated steps: (i) Episode segmentation (\textbf{Subsection \ref{sec:method_episode_segmentation}}): we automatically break down solution paths into semantically complete reasoning steps; (ii) Reward design (\textbf{Subsection \ref{sec:method_reward}}): for each episode, we construct local perturbations in the representation space and calculate the causal counterfactual reward with a Monte Carlo estimator, jointly estimating robustness and effectiveness of the reasoning patterns; (iii) Policy optimization (\textbf{Subsection \ref{sec:method_policy}}): we combine episodic rewards with outcome rewards to allocates token-level advantages, encouraging the LLMs to prioritize generalizable reasoning patterns.
+G$C^2$PO operates in three integrated steps: (i) Episode segmentation (\textbf{Subsection \ref{sec:method_episode_segmentation}}): we automatically break down solution paths into semantically complete reasoning steps; (ii) Reward design (\textbf{Subsection \ref{sec:method_reward}}): for each episode, we construct local perturbations in the representation space and calculate the causal counterfactual reward with a Monte Carlo estimator, jointly estimating robustness and effectiveness of the reasoning patterns; (iii) Policy optimization (\textbf{Subsection \ref{sec:method_policy}}): we combine episodic rewards with outcome rewards to allocate token-level advantages, encouraging the LLMs to prioritize generalizable reasoning patterns.
 Extensive experiments on various benchmarks demonstrate its advantages.

-\textbf{The main contributions are as follows:} (i) We reveal a structural bias in existing GRPO-based post-training through empirical and causal analyses, demonstrating how current reward mechanisms entangle process validity with final correctness and hinder generalization. (ii) We propose G$C^2$PO, a novel framework that utilizes episodic causal counterfactual rewards to evaluate the robustness and effectiveness of underlying reasoning patterns.
-Building token-level advantages, it makes LLMs learn generalizable reasoning strategies. (iii) Across diverse benchmarks and models, G$C^2$PO consistently achieves superior performance.
+\textbf{The main contributions are as follows:} (i) We reveal a structural bias in existing post-training through empirical and causal analyses, demonstrating how current reward mechanisms entangle process validity with final correctness and hinder generalization. (ii) We propose G$C^2$PO, a novel framework that utilizes episodic causal counterfactual rewards to evaluate the robustness and effectiveness of underlying reasoning patterns.
+Building token-level advantages, it makes LLMs learn generalizable reasoning strategies. (iii) Extensive experiments across various benchmarks and models demonstrate the superiority of G$C^2$PO, improving the generalization of LLM reasoning.